neemiasbsilva/cnn-apply-3Dmnist/readme.md

-# A Convolutional Neural Network Approach applied to 3D-mnist Dataset
+# A Three Dimensional CNN Approach applied to 3D-mnist Dataset